CG-F15-32-Rutgers/UnityProjects/README.md

     Controls are the same as for navigation.
 Characters cross OffMeshLinks before initiating jump animation.
 Character can't run by double-clicking.

-3. This project is meant as an introduction to Unity's navigation and animation system.
-We leverage these systems in order to build a simple crowd simulator, where you control humanoid robots in a complex environment.
-You can even move obstacles in and out of the robots' way and their path will be updated accordingly.
+3. This project is an introduction to Unity's navigation and animation system.
+Using these systems we created multiple demos to showcase the various aspects of the each.
+Also, we combined the two to construct a complex animated crowd simulation.

 ###B2: Inverse Kinematics
 1. I am a hard project!